dataduke/epages-docs/_posts/2016/2016-02-23-selenium-test-result-evaluation-with-elk-in-cdp.md

 * **Option A:** Custom python scripts at the end of a Selenium Jenkins job should transfer the test results from a pipeline machine into a dedicated single MySQL database.
 Another script or a custom frontend should then retrieve all test results from the database at the end of a whole pipeline run and display them in an usable fashion.
 * **Option B:** Use the popular ELK-stack (Elasticsearch, Logstash, Kibana) as a basis, adapted it to fit our test results.
 Each part should be thrown in decoupled, independent docker containers.
 For scaleability we could create a distrusted storage cluster with data mirroring.Test-driven development of the individual containers could be achieved with CircleCi and - after success - the containers can be pushed to our docker registry.
 In the end the pipeline could pull the containers on-time and run them with a dedicated configuration for each Jenkins job.

-After a team-internal discussion we concluded that we wanted to implement **Option B** as it relied on a recently established technology stack which got quite a lot of attention in terms of large-scale and high-performance system log monitoring.
+After a team-internal discussion we concluded that we want to implement **Option B** as it relied on a recently established technology stack which got quite a lot of attention in terms of large-scale and high-performance system log monitoring.
-Additionally considering the ease of extension in the future as well as a low effort for maintenance of the implemented solution we strongly opted against building every solution part on our own as suggested by the **Option A**.
+Additionally considering the ease of extension in the future as well as a low effort for maintenance of the implemented solution we strongly opted against building every solution part on our own as suggested in **Option A**.

 ## Implementation

 ### Part 1: Define Test Object and Extend Test Suite Reporter

 Our inital task consisted of the definiton of the desired target format for the individual test objects, which would later be stored in elasticsearch as JSON documents.
-We determined to create a single object for each test case and represent it as a simple JSON object (without nested fields, like arrays) as this could be later on easier displayed by several client interfaces of the database.
+We determined to create a single object for each test case and represent it as a simple JSON object (without nested fields, like arrays) as this could be later on easier displayed by several client interfaces of the elasticsearch.

 ```JSON
 {